Content marketing is a valuable marketing strategy that virtually any company can benefit from.

-Choosing not to recycle content can be a missed opportunity on gaining followers or sales.
-Combine, reuse or rethink content in new and unexpected ways to generate more with less effort.
+Combine, reuse, or rethink content in new and unexpected ways to generate more with less effort.
 For example:

-- Split larger content assets into blog posts
+- Split larger content assets, like white papers, into separate blog posts

 - Write a blog post based on one section of an infographic you’ve produced

-- Map out a blog post series that could also serve as chapters of next month’s ebook
+- Map out a blog post series to serve as chapters of next month’s ebook

 9. Keep track of your business performance

-- Every day and week, use your analytic software to do a brief check for spikes or inconsistent drops, and examine the causes for it.
+- Every day and week, use Google Analytics to check for spikes or inconsistent drops in traffic, and examine the causes for them.

-- For any new content campaigns or projects, do impromptu checks into your analytic software whenever necessary.
+- For any new content campaigns or projects, do impromptu checks whenever necessary.

 Your business will be at a competitive disadvantage if you choose not to scale your content strategy.
-Content marketing is proven to create three times more leads than traditional outbound marketing at 62 percent less cost.
-If you want to see a positive ROI, you’ll need to invest more.
+After all, content marketing generates three times as many leads as traditional marketing—and at a lower cost.

-Content should be a continually growing part of your marketing strategy.
-If your current approach seems unsustainable, this is a sign you need to change it up.
-Keep in mind that content marketing is constantly evolving, so you will need to prepare a strong team of writers, use integrated technology, and have an adaptable strategy to progress in your industry.
+If your current approach seems unsustainable, it may be a sign that you need to change it.
+Keep in mind that content marketing is constantly evolving, though, so you’ll need to develop an adaptable strategy to continue progressing in your industry.

 This point was originally published in May 2018.